UN rights expert calls for cutting off Myanmar junta after crimes | Law-Order

 UN rights expert calls for cutting off Myanmar junta after crimes

-Tom Andrews, a former U.S. congressman serving in the independent post, said in a statement that he had received more reports of "mass killings, attacks on hospitals and humanitarian targets and the bombing and burning of villages" in recent months.
+Tom Andrews, a former U.S. congressman serving in the independent post, said that he had received more reports of "mass killings, attacks on hospitals and humanitarian targets and the bombing and burning of villages" in recent months.
+A spokesman for the junta did not respond to calls seeking comment.

 "The military junta is functioning as a criminal enterprise, committing murder, torture, abductions, forced displacement, all the while stealing the revenue and seizing the assets that rightfully belong to the people of Myanmar," Andrews said.
-"The international community must take strong, meaningful steps to cut the junta's access to weapons, funds, and legitimacy."
+"They are then using these resources to buy the means to systematically attack the people of Myanmar.
+This must be stopped," he said in a video and statement marking the first anniversary of the junta ousting the elected civilian government led by Aung San Suu Kyi.

+"The military is committing crimes against humanity and war crimes against the people of Myanmar," Andrews said.
+Streets in some of Myanmar's main cities were nearly deserted on Tuesday as opponents of military rule called for a "silent strike" to mark the anniversary.

+The United States, Britain and Canada imposed new sanctions on Myanmar's military after a year of chaos.
+Andrews called again for the U.N.
+Security Council to impose a comprehensive arms embargo on Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)